 Greetings Beaders, Leah here from Eureka Crystal Beads!
 I’m excited to bring you the 6th installment of 12: Birthstones!
 At the beginning of each month I’ll bring you a blog that is chock-full of everything you might want to know about that month’s stone.
 Were you born this month?
-If so, you might take particular interest in my fifth blog in this series: OPAL, the birthstone for October.
+If so, you might take particular interest in my sixth blog in this series: OPAL, the birthstone for October.

 Opal is a hydrated amorphous form of silica.
 It’s water content can range from 3 to 21% (!!) by weight, but is usually between 6 and 10%.
 Because of its amorphous character, it is classified as a mineraloid, unlike crystalline forms of silica, which are classified as minerals.
 It is deposited at a relatively low temperature and may occur in the fissures of almost any kind of rock.
 Fun Fact: Opal is the national gemstone of Australia!

 There are two broad classes of opal: precious and common.
 Precious opal displays play-of-color, common opal does not.
 Play-of-color is defined as “a pseudochromatic optical effect resulting in flashes of colored light from certain minerals, as they are turned in white light.”
 The internal structure of precious opal causes it to diffract light, resulting in play-of-color.
 Depending on the conditions in which it formed, opal may be transparent, translucent or opaque and the background color may be white, black or nearly any color of the visual spectrum.
 Black opal is considered to be the rarest, whereas white, gray and green are the most common.
 In addition, opal may exhibit adularescence, a form of iridescence.